mahimmazidul/CourierOfHearts-v2/README.md

 When your recipient opens the link, they experience an immersive, ceremonial letter-opening sequence — complete with wax seal breaking, envelope unfolding, and ink fading into view.

 **This is not a notes app.
-This is a love letter, delivered with craftsmanship.**
+This is a letter, delivered with craftsmanship.**

 ---